open-mmlab/mmdetection/docs/get_started.md

 c.
 Some dependencies are optional.
 Simply running `pip install -v -e .` will only install the minimum runtime requirements.
 To use optional dependencies like `albumentations` and `imagecorruptions` either install them manually with `pip install -r requirements/optional.txt` or specify desired extras when calling `pip` (e.g. `pip install -v -e .[optional]`).
 Valid keys for the extras field are: `all`, `tests`, `build`, and `optional`.

-### Install with CPU only
+### Install without GPU support

-The code can be built for CPU only environment (where CUDA isn't available).
+MMDetection can be built for CPU only environment (where CUDA isn't available).

 In CPU mode you can run the demo/webcam_demo.py for example.
 However some functionality is gone in this mode: